-Use “Get-CsOnlinePSTNGateway” to see if the SBC is present in the list of paired SBC’s.
-Enable SIP options in OfficeMaster VoIP Parameters (set interval to 60 seconds) and check logs written by syslog service if options are sent and confirmed successfully.
-In that case incoming options requests should be seen also.
+Use “Get-CsOnlinePSTNGateway” to see if the SBC is present in the list of paired SBCs.
+Enable SIP options in OfficeMaster VoIP Parameters (set interval to 60 seconds) and check logs written by the syslog service to see if options were sent and confirmed successfully.
+In that case, incoming option requests should also be seen.

 The necessary steps are:

-- Create user in Office 365 and assign the license
+- Create a user in Microsoft 365 and assign the license.

-- Ensure that the user is homed in Skype for Business Online
+- Ensure that the user is logged in to Skype for Business Online.

-- Configure phone number and enable enterprise voice and voicemail
+- Configure a phone number and enable enterprise voice and voicemail.

 If the Calls tab does not appear in Microsoft Teams, ensure that “Allow private calling” is set to “On” in Microsoft Teams Settings and Services on the tenant.